Cookies & Cups > Recipes > Dessert > Cakes > Buttermilk Sheet Cake

 Description

-This tender and buttery Buttermilk Sheet Cake is topped with creamy vanilla frosting that literally melts into the cake!
-A perfect easy dessert idea for parties!
+This tender and buttery vanilla sheet cake with buttermilk is topped with creamy vanilla frosting that melts into the cake.
+It’s a perfect, easy dessert idea for parties!

 Ingredients